 University of North Carolina at Chapel Hill.
 Advisor: Antonia Sebastian

 MSc in Civil & Environmental Engineering, Water Resources, 2018

 University of Iowa.
 Advisor: Witold Krajewski

 Thesis: Urban and rural flood forecasting: a case study of a small town in Iowa (publication)

 BSc in Engineering, Civil & Environmental Concentration, 2016

 Trained as a hydrologist and water resources engineer, I have experience using hydrologic and hydraulic models to predict fluvial, pluvial, and coastal flooding.
 For my MS thesis, I worked with researchers at the Iowa Flood Center to gain a better understanding of how urban rainfall runoff dynamics and the spatiotemporal variability of radar-rainfall impact streamflow predictions (2016-2018).
 I spent two summers in Tuscaloosa, Alabama where I participated in the National Water Center (NWC) Summer Innovators Program organized by the Consortium of Universities for the Advancement of Hydrologic Science, Inc. (CUAHSI) both as a Research Fellow and a Course Coordinator (2017 & 2018).
-Before coming to UNC, I worked as a Hydrologist at The Water Institute of the Gulf in Baton Rouge, Louisiana.
-My main project was to develop and test a compound flood modeling approach in coastal watersheds for the state’s Louisiana Watershed Initiative (2018-2021).
+Before coming to UNC-CH, I worked as a Research Scientist: Hydrology and Water Resources at The Water Institute of the Gulf in Baton Rouge, Louisiana.
+I helped to develop and test a compound flood modeling approach as part of the state’s Louisiana Watershed Initiative (2018-2021).